previousnext/coding-standard/README.md

 This rule has trouble with newer PHP syntax, especially expression throwables.
 In any case this rule is best enforced with static analysis.

-#### SlevomatCodingStandard.TypeHints.ReturnTypeHint.UselessAnnotation

-This rule is too greedy about what it thinks is 'useless'.
-Unique detail is removed.

 ---

 _Drupal is a registered trademark of Dries Buytaert._